-One detail you should NEVER overlook in your job search is to prepare and manage your contacts for professional reference checks in the later stages of the job interview process.
+One detail you should NEVER overlook in your job search is preparing and managing your contacts for professional reference checks in the later stages of the job interview process.

 Here’s how to ensure a smooth interaction and great conversation between your prospective employer and your professional references who can speak to your strengths and build credibility.